This Agreement

 Dispute Resolution

-If a dispute arises in connection with this Agreement, you agree to meet with us to attempt to resolve it.
+If a dispute arises in connection with this Agreement, you (or the Nominated Representative if applicable) agree to meet with us to attempt to resolve it.
 If the dispute is not resolved through those negotiations, you agree that we will both attempt to resolve the dispute through mediation before commencing legal proceedings.

 Relationship Between The Parties

 We are engaged as an independent contractor.
-Except as expressly provided, neither of us is an agent or representative of or has the authority to bind the other.
-Except as expressly provided, neither of us will act or represent ourselves, directly or by implication, as an agent of the other or in any manner assume or create any obligation on behalf of, or in the name of, the other.
+Except as expressly provided, neither party is an agent or representative of or has the authority to bind the other.
+Except as expressly provided, neither party will act or represent themselves, directly or by implication, as an agent of the other or in any manner assume or create any obligation on behalf of, or in the name of, the other.
 This Agreement is not intended and will not be taken to constitute a partnership, agency, employment, joint venture or fiduciary relationship between us.

 Assignment

-Neither of us may assign nor deal with our rights under this Agreement without the other's prior written consent.
+Neither party may assign nor deal with our rights under this Agreement without the other’s prior written consent.

 Severability